MURDERS IN CANADA?

 differently blaming it on the people they believe were taking

-the drugs.
 And so in Canada today we have a situation where

 members of gangs are being killed by drug overdoses not firearms

 and the deaths are not being investigated as murders.
 Some drugs